Motorola wins German patent case against Microsoft

 "This decision does not impact multiple injunctions Microsoft has already been awarded and has enforced against Motorola products in Germany," said David Howard, associate general counsel at Microsoft.

-Google bought lossmaking Motorola Mobility for $12.5 billion last year, in its largest acquisition ever, aiming to use the company's patents to fend off legal challenges against its Android mobile platform and expand beyond its software business.
+Google bought lossmaking Motorola Mobility for $12.5 billion (7.7 billion pounds) last year, in its largest acquisition ever, aiming to use the company's patents to fend off legal challenges against its Android mobile platform and expand beyond its software business.

 Other technology companies have also invested billions of dollars in buying up patent portfolios that they can use against rivals.